g-gonzo/Craps-Casino-Game/README.md

 ## License

-This is a pretty raw and simple program, if you are new to JavaScript like I am feel free to take a look at this and use it.
-If you are student this may help you out, review it, rewrite it, and have fun with it.
-I have placed this under the provisions and guidelines of MIT License.
+It probably doesn’t need any kind of licensing, but in keeping with GitHub’s preferred practices and recommendations.
+I have placed this under the provisions and guidelines of an MIT License.
 MIT © [Gilbert Gonzales]()